 Located in the northern part of Luzon in the Philippines, the UNESCO World Heritage city of VIGAN is arguably the finest illustration of a 16th-century Spanish colonial town in Asia.
 Its townscape is made up of well laid-out ancestral houses that are designed with red tile roofs, thick walls, huge wooden doors, high ceiling rooms and sliding capiz shell windows separated only by an intersecting pavements of broadly rectangular quarried stones in a grid street pattern that represents a coming together of the old European, Chinese and Filipino architecture.

-While here, feel the city come alive at daylight with the busy flow of commerce in most of the lower floors of the houses and the clattering sounds of horse-drawn carriages called kalesa; and then witness how it slows down in the evening and turn into a tranquil block of old houses where you can freely walk on its street of cobblestones with golden lamps overhead guiding your very steps.
+While here, feel the city come alive at daylight with the busy flow of commerce in most of the lower floors of the houses and the clattering sounds of horse-drawn carriages called kalesa; then witness how it slows down in the evening and turn into a tranquil block of old houses where you can freely walk on its street of cobblestones with golden overhead lamps guiding your very steps.

 The heritage city of Vigan uses the three-wheeled tricycle in getting around its areas with a P10 minimum fare, depending on its distance from the town.
-Tourists however, prefer to ride a kalesa as they go on a tour to better feel the old and Hispanic vibe of the place.
+Tourists however, prefer to ride a kalesa as they go on tour to better feel the old and Hispanic vibe of the place.
 Fare is P150 per hour per carriage.

 HOW TO GET TO VIGAN

 Vigan can be reached both by air and land.